rmsrosa/random_notes/docs/src/probability/bayes_inference.md

 ## A biased coin

+The previous example illustrates the case of a finite number of choices for the parameter, namely $D_5$, $D_5$, $D_6$.
+More often than not, the parameter belongs to a continuum, in either a finite- or infinite-dimensional space.

-Let's suppose we are told a coin is biased but we don't know its bias and don't even know whether it is biased towards heads or tails.
+Indeed, let's suppose we are told a coin is biased but we don't know its bias and don't even know whether it is biased towards heads or tails.
 We let $X$ be the random variable with the result of tossing the coin, which follows a Bernoulli distribution with say probability $\theta$ of assuming the value 1, representing heads, and $1-\theta$ of assuming the value 0, representing tails.
 Thus,

 ```math
     X \sim \mathrm{Bernoulli}(\theta).